Counseling and Mental Health Services

-- for single-session Workshops for help with anxiety and sleep via Zoom, sign up via mySHR.
+- for single-session Workshops for help with anxiety, sleep, relationships, and other topics, sign up via mySHR.

 Web-based Long-term Counseling with Inpathy

 Inpathy, a web-based individual counseling service, is available as a long-term counseling option for students on SHIP/Aetna.
 Inpathy is available to residents of the following states: CA, CO, DE, PA, NJ, NY, VA, MO.

 *Due to state licensing requirements, access to clinical care (medical, individual counseling or formal group therapy) is limited to patients currently in California.
 “Let’s Talk” discussions are open to all USC students regardless of their current location.